✦ Updated for the 2026 ATAR cycle

 Research Adjustment Factors

-Many universities offer bonus selection rank points for equity, rural/remote location, or first-in-family status.
-These can make a significant difference — research them at each university you're interested in.
+Many universities offer bonus selection-rank points for equity, rural/remote location, or first-in-family status.
+These can make a real difference — research them for each course you're considering.

 🛣️